darrylnoakes/darrylnoakes/README.md

 # Darryl Noakes

-Male student in Jamaica, W.I.
+Male in Jamaica, W.I.

 My main hobby is programming (web and embedded).

 ## Programming

 I tend to like the theoretical side of things quite a bit, especially in programming: architecture, algorithms, etc. And yes, I love math.
-And I am interested in applying functional concepts more to my general programming.
+And I am trying to apply functional programming concepts more to my general programming.

 Languages: